Recurrent Neural-Linear Posterior Sampling for Nonstationary Contextual Bandits: Experiments

 \subsection{Evaluation}

 We present results of at least five policies for each bandit problem.
 The \emph{random} policy chooses arms at random.
 The \emph{best (R)NN} policy employs (feedforward or recurrent) neural-linear posterior sampling with hyperparameters that achieve maximum cumulative reward averaged over five independent trials according to an independent grid search for each problem.
 In contrast, the \emph{default (R)NN} policy employs (feedforward or recurrent) neural-linear posterior sampling with hyperparameters that perform well across either the contextual or the non-contextual problems (including two variations of the rotating vector problem).
-Concretely, such \emph{default hyperparameters} achieve maximum \emph{normalized score} averaged across either the contextual or the non-contextual problems.
+Concretely, such \emph{default hyperparameters} achieve maximum \emph{normalized score} averaged across either the non-contextual or the contextual problems (from sections \ref{sec:experiments:bandit_problems:non_contextual} and \ref{sec:experiments:bandit_problems:contextual} respectively).
 The normalized score of a hyperparameter setting $\xi$ on a problem is given by $(m_{\xi} - m_{-})/(m_{+} - m_{-})$, where $m_{\xi}$ is the average cumulative reward of the setting $\xi$ over five independent trials, $m_{-}$ is the average cumulative reward of the random policy, and $m_{+}$ is the average cumulative reward of the corresponding best (R)NN policy.
-Appendix \ref{app:sec:hyperparameter_search} contains a complete description of the hyperparameter grid and the resulting default hyperparameters for each neural-linear approach.

-For some of the bandit problems, we also present results of policies based on more conventional algorithms.
-For non-contextual bandit problems, we present the results of policies based on discounted UCB (D-UCB) and sliding-window UCB (SW-UCB) \cite{garivier2011upper}.
-The hyperparameters for each of these algorithms were selected based on the same protocol used to select hyperparameters for the best (R)NN policy.
-The corresponding hyperparameter grids are described in Appendix \ref{app:sec:hyperparameter_search}.
-For the non-stationary contextual \emph{linear} bandit problems, we present the results of policies based on discounted linear UCB (D-LinUCB) \citep{russac2019dlinucb} and sliding-window linear UCB (SW-LinUCB) \citep{cheung2019swlinucb}.
-The hyperparameters for each of these algorithms were selected optimally based on the total number of time steps and the variation budget of each problem \citep{russac2019dlinucb}, requiring additional knowledge in comparison with the neural-linear approaches.
+The default hyperparameters allow us to understand whether there are hyperparameter settings that work well for multiple problems.